 Boosters - DPT, OPV & MMR.
 Students 15 years of age must have: Booster of TD (Tetanus Diphtheria) required every 10 years.
 School MUST have a record of the immunization date.
-Special Walk-In Immunization Clinic: Friday, August 15, 9 a.m. to noon and 1 to 4 p.m.
+Special Walk-In Immunization Clinic: Wednesday, August 1, 8 a.m. to 11:30 and 1 to 4:30 p.m.

 New Legislation passed in the 1994 Legislative session requires Child Health Assessment for new school entrants age eight and under.
-This includes preschool children enrolling in school for the

-- first time.
-The Child Health Assessment may be obtained from a family physician or from - the Sherman County Health Dept. The health assessment includes: Health history, physical exam and other - screening tests as medically indicated.
-The provider determines which lab and other screening tests will be done. - Health assessment information should be forwarded to the school by the parent/guardian. - The health assessment needs to be done within 12 months prior to school entry or within 90 days after school entry.
+This includes preschool children enrolling in school for the first time.
+The Child Health Assessment may be obtained from a family physician or from the Sherman County Health Dept. The health assessment includes: Health history, physical exam and other screening tests as medically indicated.
+The provider determines which lab and other screening tests will be done.

+Health assessment information should be forwarded to the school by the parent/guardian.

+The health assessment needs to be done within 12 months prior to school entry or within 90 days after school entry.

-Students to Finalize Enrollment in Goodland USD 352 August 7-10, 2006
+Students to Finalize Enrollment in Goodland USD 352 August 6-10, 2007

-2006-07 Back-To-School Calendar of Events
+2007-08 Back-To-School Calendar of Events